kavin0x/VoiceBlogger/README.md

 ## How it works

 1. **Transcribe** — `mlx-whisper` (Whisper large-v3) converts your audio to text.
 Pass `--task translate` to get English output from any language, or `--task transcribe` to keep the original language.
-2. **Polish** — an Ollama LLM cleans up grammar and formats the transcript as a readable blog post.
+2. **Polish** — a local LLM cleans up grammar and formats the transcript as a readable blog post.
-3. **Instagram captions** — the same model generates 3–5 ready-to-post captions with hashtags.
+3. **Instagram captions** — the same model generates 3 ready-to-post captions with hashtags.

 All three outputs are saved as files next to your audio.